temporalio/reference-app-orders-go/docs/overview.md

 The application gains reliability from the support provided by the Temporal Service, which automatically manages application state and allows the system to withstand failure conditions.
-Once the OMS receives an order, that order will be processed, no matter what.
+Once the OMS receives an order, that order will be processed, _no matter what_.
+This is the most fundamental value provided by Temporal.
+Your code supplies the required business logic, and when combined with the Temporal Platform, can achieve unparalleled reliability under real-world conditions.

 If the application makes a call to a microservice that’s experiencing an outage, for example, that call will be retried according to a